 Epic Games has been at the forefront of challenging app store monopolies, taking both Apple and Google to court:

-Epic won its lawsuit in 2023, with the court ruling that Google’s Play Store practices were unfair.
-This victory threatens the app store industry’s nearly $200 billion business model, forcing Google to open up to more competition.
+Epic prevailed in its lawsuit in 2023, with the court ruling that Google’s Play Store practices were unfair.
+This victory threatens the app store sector’s near $200 billion business model, compelling Google to open up to greater competition.

 More Details 👉 US Court Orders Google to Open Its Google Play Store to Competitors

-Epic lost its case, but the court mandated that Apple allow developers to link to alternative payment methods.
-However, Apple’s response has been lackluster—reducing commissions by just 3% and introducing a "core technology fee" of $0.50 per install per year for apps exceeding 1 million downloads.
+Epic lost its case, but the court required Apple to allow developers to link to alternative payment methods.
+However, Apple’s response has been lacklustre—reducing commissions by just 3% and introducing a "core technology fee" of $0.50 per install per year for apps exceeding 1 million downloads.

 More Details 👉 Supreme Court Declines to Hear Apple-Epic Games Case

-Sweeney argues this fee disproportionately harms free-to-play game developers and claims Apple has not fully complied with the ruling, keeping the dispute alive.
+Sweeney argues this fee disproportionately affects free-to-play game developers and claims Apple has not fully complied with the ruling, keeping the dispute ongoing.

-Apple and Google’s policies have taken a toll on the Epic Games Store:
+Apple and Google’s policies have negatively impacted the Epic Games Store:

-To mitigate this, Epic is temporarily covering Apple’s fees for developers in its free games program, though Sweeney called this "devastating" long-term without regulatory relief.
-Europe remains the only region offering full competition, while the U.S. market stays restrictive.
+To alleviate this, Epic is temporarily covering Apple’s fees for developers participating in its free games programme, though Sweeney called this "devastating" in the long term without regulatory relief.
+Europe remains the only region providing full competition, while the US market remains restrictive.

 Key Impact Metrics |